Cataract Surgery How Much Does It Cost? A Patient’s Guide to Saving

 How Much Is Cataract Surgery Without Insurance?

 In the United States, the average cost of cataract surgery without insurance ranges between $3,000 and $7,000 per eye.
 Typically, these costs cover the numbing eyedrops, surgery, and lens costs.
 A few providers also include the costs for diagnostic tests and post-op care medicines with a limited number of follow-up visits.
 It's always recommended to request a price quote during your initial consultation.
-A transparent price breakdown, covering surgeon fees, lens type, and surgery centre costs, can help you plan better and avoid unexpected charges.
+A transparent price breakdown, covering surgeon fees, lens type, and surgery center costs, can help you plan better and avoid unexpected charges.
 Don’t hesitate to ask the following questions before treatment.

 - What exactly is covered in the price quote?